digitalsigga/digitalsigga/README.md

 🚀 Projects & Collaboration

 I only recently started sharing my code on github, so it is a work in progress.
-Currently following the Odin Project curriculum and working on two websites for myself : digitalsigga.xyz & houseoferror.xyz
+Currently following the Odin Project curriculum and working on my personal portfolio using Prismic : digitalsigga.xyz

 🔗 Let's Connect